Distracted Driving Statistics

 New drivers are banned from using electronic devices while driving all together.

-If your licence status is “N” (New Driver) or “L” (Learner) you cannot operate ANY electronic devices while in control of a motor vehicle including GPS systems.
+If your license status is “N” (New Driver) or “L” (Learner) you cannot operate ANY electronic devices while in control of a motor vehicle including GPS systems.
 You may however call 911 in an emergency only if you are parked safely off of the road.

-Distracted Driving Penalties
+Distracted Driving Penalties Double March 1, 2018

 |Number Of Points

 DRIVER RISK PREMIUM FOR DISTRACTED DRIVING